 Stream view configuration

 The stream view controls stream behavior.
-Helix Server uses stream views to generate workspace viewsClosed A set of mappings that specifies the correspondence between file locations in the depot and the client workspace.
+Helix Core Server uses stream views to generate workspace viewsClosed A set of mappings that specifies the correspondence between file locations in the depot and the client workspace.
 Each row in the workspace view consists of a pair of filespecs, first a depot filespec, then white space, and finally a filespec that shows a workspace location relative to the workspace root. and branch viewsClosed A specification of the branching relationship (branch mapping) between two codelines in the depot.
 Each branch view has a unique name and defines how files are mapped from the originating codeline to the target codeline. for you.

 Mainline, development, and release streams are only visible in the Depot tree pane if the stream is populated.